-NEWS RELEASE: First Lady Dawn Ige recognizes vendors for providing healthy snack options to government employeesPosted on Jul 29, 2015 in Latest News, Newsroom, Press Releases
+NEWS RELEASE: First Lady Dawn Ige recognizes vendors for providing healthy snack options to government employeesPosted on Jul 29, 2015 in Latest Department News, Newsroom, Office of the Governor Press Releases

 HONOLULU – First Lady Dawn Ige today honored snack shop and cafeteria vendors participating in the Department of Health’s Choose Healthy Now project.
 In a congratulatory ceremony at the State Office Tower, Leiopapa A. Kamehameha Building, 2nd Floor Snack Shop, blind vendors received Healthy Vending Champion Awards for being among the first to adopt the project.
 The ceremony was followed by a taste test in which building employees sampled new healthy items being offered.